gandla-manisha/AI-Powered-GUI-Interface-for-Finding-Missing-Persons/README.md

 2️⃣ Set Up a Virtual Environment

+3️⃣ Install Dependencies
+pip install -r requirements.txt

-Set Up the Database
+4️⃣ Set Up the Database
 Install PostgreSQL and create a database.
 Update the database configuration in the project files.
 Run migrations if required.

-Run the Application
+5️⃣ Run the Application
 python main.py